oracc/neo/README.md

 ## Glossary Articles

-The glossary articles are created on BUILD_HOST before the glossary JSON is built; they are served to SEARCH_HOST after the glossary JSON built.
+The glossary articles are created on BUILD_HOST before the glossary JSON is built; they are served to SEARCH_HOST after the glossary JSON is built.
 This means that when building indexes in a context where BUILD_HOST=SEARCH_HOST no synchronization checks are necessary.

 When building on a separate SEARCH_HOST, however, it is advisable to check that the installed glossary articles are later than the glossary JSON and this can be done by comparing the timestamp on the **GLOSSARIES** manifest with the SEARCH_HOST file **/home/oracc/neo/installstamp**.
 The **installstamp** file is touched by the serve-installation process at the end of installation and indexing; it does not exist on BUILD_HOST, only on SEARCH_HOST, after a served package has been installed and indexed.